maurice-35/number-guessing-game/README.md

 # Overview
 This was my very first project during the General Assembly Immersive course.
-Working solo on this project, I had 3 days to come out with a number-guessing game.
+Working solo on this project, I had 3 days to produce a number-guessing game.
 In this game, the computer generates a random number and the player has three chances to choose the correct number.The player gains points each time they choose the correct number.

 # Brief